dychen/django-tutorial/README.md

 		$ git rebase origin/master
 		$ git push heroku master

-* Is your SSH Key added to your Heroku account?
+* Is your SSH key added to your Heroku account?

 		$ heroku keys:add